merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 NavMain      -> T.Module.NavMain      -> m-nav-main
 AdminNavMain -> T.Module.AdminNavMain -> m-admin-nav-main
 ```
-### Custom Twig helpers
+### Custom twig helpers

-Custom Twig helpers will be automatically loaded if put into to `project/helpers` directory.
-An example could look like
+Custom twig helpers will be automatically loaded if put into to `project/helpers` directory.
-this:
+An example could look like this:

 ```js
 const twigUtils = require('../utils');